sachasayan/minstrel/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on refining the core workflow and addressing bugs.
+The current focus is on UI/UX improvements and investigating Tailwind CSS v4 theming.
 Recent efforts have concentrated on:

 *   Ensuring the "Add Chapter" functionality correctly dispatches a user message to the model.
 *   Improving error handling, particularly around file saving and directory creation.
 *   Making the sidebar collapsible and adding dynamic chapter icons.
 *   Updating project documentation (`projectContext.md` and `chatBotEpic.md`) to reflect the current state of the implementation.
+* Cleaning up CSS and reviewing Tailwind configuration.

 ## Recent Changes